Display Solutions for Smart Terminals

 Special-format LCD module design

-Custom proportions and outlines engineered to match terminal UI layout and front appearance.
+Custom proportions and outlines engineered to match terminal UI layout, visible area and front appearance.

 Self-order kiosk in a bright fast-food restaurant with a large touchscreen display designed for high readability.